 * Grab bars – As we age, our ability to lift ourselves from or lower ourselves into a seated position can diminish.
 Grab bars or safety bars positioned near the toilet, and in the bath and shower area, can help people with mobility issues navigate more safely in the bathroom.
 You can find a wide selection of safety bars specifically made for use in the bath.
 Choose bars that are easy to grip, won’t become slick when wet, and can be positioned horizontally or vertically.
 Avoid diagonally positioned bars as your hand could slip off them when wet.

 * A seated shower – Some people may feel fatigued from standing, or uncertain of their footing, in the shower.
 While a shower seat may help, it can also create a slip hazard if the seat moves unexpectedly while in use.
-A seated shower, like the Accord Seated Shower by Sterling may be a better option.
-The seat is integrated into the shower for convenience, beauty and stability, but is also removable and movable, so it can suit everyone in the household.
+A built-in seated shower may be a better option.
 Grab bars, designed to fit the overall aesthetic of the shower, offer another layer of safety.
-And because the unit is easy to install, it can cut down on remodeling costs.
-Visit www.sterlingplumbing.com to learn more.

 * Slip resistance – Some of the most popular bathroom floor materials, like ceramic and vinyl, can become very slick when wet, creating a risk of slipping and falling.
 In addition, acrylic bathtub surfaces can be slippery.
 It’s important for tubs, showers and bathroom floors to be equipped with slip resistant materials.
 For tubs and showers, this could be as simple as a rubber mat with suction cups that keep it in place.
 You can also find slip-resistant mats and area rugs for the floor itself.